Supporters: A Skateboard Park 'Would Benefit Everything'

 The first plan was to place the skatepark at the site of the older tennis courts on Memorial Drive, but after resident objections, it was designed to be parallel to those courts but further away from homes.
 When that met with objection, Pitcher said borough officials chose the Banksville Road tennis courts as the best site with visibility and away from homes in an already-established recreation area.

-Borough officials also asked the Pitcher Park group to refurbish or replace the existing basketball court along Banksville Road, and refurbish the tennis courts on Memorial Drive, which was done this summer with the help of Mt.
+Borough officials also asked the Pitcher Park group to refurbish or replace the existing basketball court along Banksville Road, and refurbish the tennis courts on Memorial Drive, with the help of Mt.
 Lebanon United Presbyterian Church, donations from Jim Jenkins Garden Shop and professional assistance from a tennis contractor.

 Grindline Skateparks Inc. of Seattle, WA, has been hired to construct the 15,000-square-foot concrete facility.
 Grindline has designed and built more than 100 skateparks since 1990, according to its website.